abilitytechlab/wheelchair/README.md

 2. run_demo_pid.sh to run the step-motion mode demo.

 You will have to change the 'cd' commands in the bash script before running.
 Make sure to change the path to your system's path.

+To run the demo:

+1. Open Terminal in the folder where you installed the run_demo_x script.
+2. Run ./run_demo_x.sh
+3. Make sure the teensy is connected to the wheelchair when you run this script.
+4. Open a browser on the same computer and navigate to localhost:5000 to check if a con- nection has been established.
+5. Check if the teensy has a yellow light continuously or blinking.
+If blinking then discon- nect Teensy and connect again.
+If steady yellow light then it should be connected.
+6. Turn on the wheelchair and test.
+Make sure the wheelchair profile is on profile:’5.1’ or ’4.1’
+7. To restart, close all terminal windows.
+Turn of wheelchair, plug out the teensy usb.
+Then run the script again(from instruction 1).
+Connect the white usb back to the teensy and wait for it to output a steady yellow light.
+Make sure to refresh the browser page and it should work.

+Warning: Turn Off The Wheelchair Before Plugging Off The Teensy USB Cable